blvz/lazy-s/mac/services/README.md

 ## Copy RTF as HTML

-Select any rich text, from your favorite text editor (or even a PDF) and trigger this service to get the same formatting in HTML on your clipboard.
+Select any rich text, from your favorite text editor (or even a PDF) and trigger this service to copy it as a basic HTML formatting.

 ## Duplicate as JPG